 Admission to the College

 TMCC follows the Community College Admission – General Policy outlined in the NSHE Board of Regents Handbook, Title 4, Chapter 16, Section 18.
-Students wishing to enroll at TMCC must complete an Application for Admission, which includes a $20 non-refundable fee, and follow the Steps to Enroll.
+Students wishing to enroll at TMCC must complete an Application for Admission, which includes a one-time $20 non-refundable fee (even if classes are full or you dropped or canceled your classes), and follow the Steps to Enroll.

 - New Degree-Seeking Student – You are seeking a degree and have never been to college, including TMCC.

 - New Transfer Student – You have never been to TMCC, but have completed credits at another college or university.

 - Returning Student – You are a previous TMCC student who stopped taking classes for at least two years and are returning.

 - Non Degree-Seeking Student – You are not seeking a degree but are interested in taking classes for personal enrichment or career skills enhancement; you will not be eligible for financial aid, veterans education benefits, nor some scholarships.